Lullaby (The Cure song): Music video

-The accompanying music video for "Lullaby" was filmed at a sound stage in London, England.
+The music video for "Lullaby" was filmed at a sound stage in London, England.
 It features Robert in bed, in a dream sequence, and the rest of the band playing tin soldiers who sporadically appear throughout the music video for a few seconds.
 The music video, during which Smith plays both the cannibalistic "spiderman" mentioned in the lyrics and his intended victim, concludes with Smith being swallowed by what appears to be a giant spider.

 The music video, directed by Tim Pope and edited by Peter Goddard, won British Video of the Year at the 1990 Brit Awards.

 Track listing

 The US-only single "Fascination Street" included the B-sides from the UK release of "Lullaby".
 Therefore, the US release needed some new B-sides.
 The two live cuts, "Homesick" and "Untitled", are from the limited edition live album Entreat, which was recorded during the Disintegration Tour.
 The song was remixed for single release, giving it more of an electronic feel.